Parameterized Spanning Tree Congestion: Hardness Results

 In the following, we present an alternative gadget for double-weighted edges that does not increase the degree too much.
 For an integer $n \ge 2$, the $n \times n$ grid is the Cartesian product of two $n$-vertex paths.
 We call the degree-$2$ vertices in a grid its \emph{corners}.
+It is known that the spanning tree congestion of the $n \times n$ grid is $n$~\citep{dmgt/CastejonO09,dm/Hruska08}.